connxio/docs/docs/cxmal/macros/datacollection.md

 # Data collection macro

-Used to access the data populated by [Data Collection](../../actions/data-collection.md).
+Used to access the data populated by HTTP requests, Azure Storage and other actions.

 ## Example 1